tinko26/ao/docs/api/src/ao_sys/ao_threshold.h.md

 );
 ```

-This type represents a function to check whether a specific value is a match.
-The function takes the value and an additional parameter.
+This type represents a function to check whether a specific threshold value is a match.
+The function takes the current value of a threshold and an additional parameter.

 # Functions